frpunlocking-com/realme-gt2-pro-bootloader-unlock-sources/README.md

 ## [YouTube Channel](https://www.youtube.com/@FRPUnlocking_com)

 ## Warranty & Liability Disclaimer

-Are you device owner and... your warranty is still valid?

-I am not responsible if you brick your device, kill your SD card, install viruses, burn the battery, trigger thermonuclear war, or lose your job because the alarm app failed.
-Please research any features included in this software **before using it!
-You must be the rightful owner of the device you are modifying and have the legal right to alter its software.**.
-You are choosing to make these strong modifications on your device, and if you point the finger at me for messing up your device, I will laugh at you.
+I am not responsible if you brick your device, erase data, kill your SD card, install malware, burn the battery, trigger thermonuclear war, or get fired because an alarm app failed.
+**You must be the rightful owner of the device you are modifying and have the legal right to alter its software.**

+All guides, binaries, and source code are provided **“AS IS,” without any express or implied warranty.** You apply them at your own risk.
+If you blame me for messing up your device, I will laugh at you.
+For the full terms, see our **[Legal Notice](https://frpunlocking.com/legal)**.

 ## LICENSE